-Step 9: Head to the “widget” area of your WordPress Dashboard to and click the “Image” widget.
+Step 8: Head to the “widget” area of your WordPress Dashboard to and click the “Image” widget.
 You’ll find your widget’s under “Appearance” > “Widgets”.
-If your Jetpack has been activated, you’ll see the “Image” widget on the left hand side of the screen.
-This is the EASY way to upload your image to the sidebar.
-From there, you’ll just need to paste the URL that you previously copied to your clipboard, to the “Image URL” area of the widget.
+If your Jetpack has been activated, you’ll see the “Image” widget on the left-hand side of the screen.

-Step 10: Towards the bottom of the widget, you’ll see the area to plug in the link for the sign up form hosted by your email client.
+Step 9: Towards the bottom of the widget, you’ll see the area to plug in the link for the sign-up form hosted by your email client.
 Plug that URL in there and hit save!
 When you head back to the front page of your website, you’ll see your shiny new image in the sidebar.

 Whew!!
 I think that’s just about it!!
 I still recommend that you put individual freebies in related posts, but overall, this method is SUPER enticing to readers, keeps you accountable for the quality of the content you are creating, and helps to keep your newsletters and email collection MUCH more streamlined!!